Dieterbe/body.build/lib/model/programgen_v2/README.md

 ## ideas for future optimizations
 - Explore most promising child first?
 - if we plot score over time, perhaps we'll realize we can stop searching earlier

+TODO: cost for overshooting front delt is not so high, more important to get your side delt and pec volume in